gabadi/JOOQ-scala-mappings/README.md

   on "PUBLIC"."STATE"."COUNTRY_ID" = "PUBLIC"."COUNTRY"."ID"
 ```
 **IMPORTANT:** Only the fetching is done eagerly, but there is no cascade functionality.
+**IMPORTANT:** This functionality uses names conventions, and expects that the entity and the table shares the same name.
+This limitation will be solved soon with an annotation.

 ###Next functionalities
 --------